-No receiving water monitoring requirements are recommended at this time.
+✓ No receiving water monitoring requirements are recommended at this time.

-MIXING CONSIDERATIONS:
+WATERBODY MIXING CONSIDERATIONS:

 For all outfalls, mixing zone and zone of initial dilution are not allowed per 10 CSR 20-7.031(5)(A)4.B.(I)(a) and (b), as the base stream flow does not provide dilution to the effluent.
+Furthermore, this facility is located in a no-discharge watershed, discharging to a metropolitan no-discharge stream.
+As such, no of impacted stormwater is authorized.